 Public buses and TUK TUK are notorious, they drive fast and not obey the traffic rules.
 Take care when passing through them, most road accidents are led by TUK TUK’s and buses.

-TUK TUK is a very handy way to travel in the island in short distance trips.
+TUK TUK is a very handy way to travel to the island on short-distance trips.
 It will be inconvenient on long journeys.
 Agree on a price before starting the journey or look for a metered taxi to avoid a big loss.
 If you are in the city book your taxi through taxi service providers it is the safest way to travel by TUK TUK and cheap too.
 Never accept free rides offered by TUK TUK.

 Dogs, cats and monkeys are very frequently seen in many places in the island do not try to feed them they might carry rabies.
 If you are bitten by any of those animals you should report to the hospital immediately.